Crimean Goths

-Definition

-In the report made by Ogier Ghiselin de Busbecq in 1595 of the Crimean Goths, he claims to not be able to determine whether the Germanic peoples of Crimea were Goths or Saxons; certainly the language cannot be directly linked to the well-attested Gothic language.
-Though most scholars agree the peoples must have been of Gothic origin, some others have maintained that the so-called "Crimean Goths" were in fact West or even North Germanic tribes who settled in Crimea, culturally and linguistically influenced by the Ostrogoths.
-For example, a group of Anglo-Saxons who fled the Norman Conquest did in fact get asylum with the Byzantine Empire and received land in Crimea (see New England), and given the suspiciously West Germanic character of "Crimean Gothic", it appears conceivable that it is far more likely the "Crimean Gothic" language descended from Anglo-Saxons who arrived around 1100 instead of Goths from several hundred years before that.
+Origins and identity

+While most scholars believe that the Crimean Goths were originally an Ostrogothic people, others have suggested that they appear to have incorporated tribes speaking West Germanic (or even North Germanic) languages.

+Ogier Ghiselin de Busbecq (1522–1592), a Holy Roman Empire envoy to the Ottoman Empire is one of the main sources on the Crimean Goths.
+In his Fourth Turkish letter, Busbecq reports that because the Crimean Gothic language does not strongly resemble the well-attested Gothic language, it is unclear whether it had its origins among the Goths per se or a West Germanic people, such as the Saxons.

 History

 Early history

+The existence of Goths in Crimea was first attested from around the 3rd century, when they were first reported.

 According to Herwig Wolfram, following Jordanes, the Ostrogoths had a huge kingdom north of the Black Sea in the 4th century, which the Huns overwhelmed in the time of the Gothic king Ermanaric (or Hermanric; i.e. "king of noblemen") when the Huns migrated to the Ukrainian steppe.

 The Ostrogoths became vassals of the Huns until the death of Attila, when they revolted and regained independence.
 Like the Huns, the Goths in Crimea never regained their lost glory.

 According to Peter Heather and Michael Kulikowski, the Ostrogoths did not even exist until the 5th century, when they emerged from other Gothic and non-Gothic groups.
 Other Gothic groups may have settled in Crimea.
-It has also been speculated that the Crimean Goths were in fact Saxons escaping Christian persecution from the west, or North Germanic tribes who migrated southwards.
-Either way, the existence of Goths in Crimea is first attested from around the 3rd century, following which they were well reported.